Student Employment Opportunities

 Current Job Openings

-The Office of Accessibility is not currently hiring for the position of Accessibility Assistant.
+The Office of Accessibility is not currently hiring for the position of Student Proctor.

 To apply to be a notetaker, visit STARS and sign in with your UANET ID and password to sign up to be a notetaker.

 Positions and Job Descriptions